 There is also another prominent couple in this film, Albert (Stanley Holloway) and Myrtle(Joyce Carey)the station master and station café manager; they enjoy an open, flirtatious relationship, whilst never seeming to ever become a couple (like Alec and Laura).
 These scenes also serve as some comic relief in an otherwise serious and emotional story.
 Margaret Barton is also good as the young café assistant(I believe she is now the only surviving cast member.)

 My heart breaks for Alec and Laura every time I watch this.
 It is obvious that they would be good for one another, and it seems to us that they genuinely do care for each other.
 I admire their moral strength though in not giving in to their hearts desire, that only makes me like them and pity them more.

-Can you imagine how hard it must be to give up what you want most, and just walk away?
-That takes real strength and determination, not everyone can be so strong in life.
+Can you imagine how hard it must be to give up what you want most, and just walk away and carry on as normal?
+That takes some real strength and determination, not everyone can be so strong in life.

-The use of Rachmaninov’s music was an inspired choice, today that music and this film are inseparable in many peoples minds.
-It fits the film perfectly.
+The use of Rachmaninov’s music was an inspired choice I think.
+Today that music and this film are inseparable in many peoples minds.
+The music fits the film perfectly.